datatrail-jhu/00_intro/manuscript/003_data_science_process.md

 ##### Exploratory Data Analysis

 What you don't see in the blog post is all of the code Hilary wrote to get the data from the [Social Security website](https://www.ssa.gov/OACT/babynames/), to get it in the format she needed to do the analysis, and to generate the figures.
-As mentioned above, she made all this code [available on GitHub](https://github.com/hilaryparker/names) so that other's could see what she did and repeat her steps if they wanted.
+As mentioned above, she made all this code [available on GitHub](https://github.com/hilaryparker/names) so that others could see what she did and repeat her steps if they wanted.
 In addition to this code, data science projects often involve writing a lot of code and generating a lot of figures that aren't included in your final results.
 This is part of the data science process too.
 Figuring out *how* to do what you want to do to answer your question of interest is part of the process, doesn't always show up in your final project, and can be very time-consuming.

 ##### Data Analysis Results